acculess/wpt/README.md

 An ectenna is an antenna designed to be embedded in an electronic device.
 It is used to receive and transmit radio frequency signals, allowing the device to communicate wirelessly with other devices.

+## Low-Power WP Harvesting

+Power can be transfered by a propagating electromagnetic wave, radiated and received by antennas which do not load each other because they are in each other’s far fields.
+In this case, the wireless transfer efficiency,

 ## Use case: